-Those are all you need to navigate in SculptGL, basically.
+These are all you need to navigate in SculptGL.

 Before starting to sculpt, check ‘Show mirror line’ on the Scene tab and check ‘Symmetry’ highlighted in the red box in the following screenshot.

 We model the ears of a rabbit.
-If the shape gets distorted, correct it by using ‘Smooth’ and ‘Flatten’ alternately.
+If the shape gets distorted, correct it by using ‘Smooth’ and ‘Flatten’.

-※Please be aware that all the captured screens have the ‘Smooth’ tool selected as it’s selected automatically every time I captured the screen.
-So, in this regard, please follow the text, not the image.
+※Please be aware that all the captured screenshots have the ‘Smooth’ tool selected.
+This has been selected automatically every time I captured a screenshot.
+Please follow the text and not the screenshots.

 Draw the eyes with this brush.
 Then, uncheck ‘Symmetry’ and draw the nose.